API Docs

 sudo docker-compose up

-You should be able to see a Mercury Server running in the web browser at address http://0.0.0.0.
+You should be able to see a Mercury Server running in the web browser at your IP address.

 After setting DNS records, please run setup-https.sh script from Mercury repository with your domain name: